alphagov/govuk-rfcs/rfc-027-supporting-slug-changes-in-the-publishing-api.md

 In order to transition to this approach there are a few options:

 - introduce a set of publishing API endpoints which accept content by guid (e.g.&nbsp;`PUT /content_by_guid/,`&nbsp;`PUT /draft_content_by_guid/` or something similar)
 - allow the existing endpoints to detect a slug which looks like a guid and treat it as such.
-Although slightly hacky, I the chance that a normal slug would match the patter for a guid is extremely low.
+Although slightly hacky, the chance that a normal slug would match the pattern for a guid is extremely low.

 #### Benefits of using `content_id`&nbsp;as primary identifier